 Here are the top 10 character meals at the Walt Disney World Resort:

-Cape May Cafe offers a breakfast buffet inside the Beach Club hotel and is quieter than other character meals.
+Cape May Cafe offers a breakfast buffet inside the Disney’s Beach Club Resort hotel and is quieter than other character meals.
 Crayons on the table will keep your kids entertained while they draw on white-paper tablecloths.
 Try the hearty omelets, Mickey waffles, breakfast pizza, fruit, oatmeal and other goodies while you meet characters such as Goofy, Donald Duck and Minnie Mouse, who sign autographs and take photos while dressed for the beach.
 Find out more here.

 Do you want to dine with Cinderella and Prince Charming?
 “Cinderella’s Happily Ever After Dinner” at 1900 Park Fare in Disney’s Grand Floridian Resort & Spa offers that and more.
-Guests of all ages can partake in a prime rib dinner buffet while meeting Cinderella and her friends, while during breakfast a different character experience is offered, currently with Mary Poppins, Alice in Wonderland, Tigger, and Winnie the Pooh.
+Guests of all ages can partake in a prime rib dinner buffet while meeting Cinderella and her friends, while during “Supercalifragilistic Breakfast” a different character experience is offered, currently with Mary Poppins, Alice in Wonderland, Tigger, and Winnie the Pooh.
 Click for details.

-Ohana serves breakfast family-style inside the Polynesian hotel while allowing you to spend time with Lilo, Stitch, Mickey Mouse and other beloved characters.
+‘Ohana serves breakfast family-style inside the Polynesian hotel, hosted by Lilo and Stitch.
 The juice is delicious, but make sure Stitch doesn’t get close to it.
 Breakfast selections include scrambled eggs, island-style fried potatoes, Hawaiian pork sausages, smoked bacon and a variety of fresh fruits and breads (the pineapple bread is a personal favorite), but you can ask for cereal and gluten-free options.
 Find out more about ‘Ohana here.

 Oh, and remember to make reservations!
 Dining reservations can be made up to 180 days in advance, either by calling (407) 939-7211 or click here.